martinluedtke/AffChab2/README.md

 showing [LL26], Theorem 5.2.

-To run the code, place the Sage files in the working directory and call `sage ExSupEll.sage`.
+To run the code, place the Sage files in the working directory and call `sage ExSupEll.sage` or `sage ExHyp.sage`.
 One also needs the code from [https://github.com/jbalakrishnan/AWS](https://github.com/jbalakrishnan/AWS) to compute Coleman integrals and the file `Zproots.sage` from [https://github.com/martinluedtke/RefinedCK](https://github.com/martinluedtke/RefinedCK) to compute roots of p-adic polynomials.
 The code was tested on Sage 10.8.

 The output of `ExSupEll.sage` should look as follows:
 ```